 Planning ahead can make travel even easier

 Despite your best intentions, travelling can be a stressful experience, from catching flights to getting around in new environments.
-If you also live with arthritis, there might be added pain, fatigue and discomfort to worry about.
-While these travel tips won’t eliminate the issues you might encounter, they can help you reduce your stress in preparation for your next exciting vacation.
+If you live with arthritis, there might be added pain, fatigue and discomfort to worry about.
+These travel tips can help you reduce your stress in preparation for your next exciting vacation.

 Choose shoes that provide a firm grip for your heel.
 If the back of the shoe is too wide or too soft, your foot will slip, causing instability and soreness.
 Don’t wear shoes that change the shape of your foot.
 Shoes that have a pointed, narrow or shallow shape can create pressure, cause pain, and eventually cause damage to your foot.
 Look for shoes with great arch support, or that can be worn with orthotic supports.
 Lack of arch support can cause your foot to flatten and can affect knee, hip and back pain.

-Sitting for long periods of time puts a strain on the body.
-Driving makes this worse by keeping you in a set position from which you can’t frequently shift your posture.
 When preparing your car for a trip or when choosing a rental car, consider adjustable components like the steering wheel and seatback.
 Bring a beaded or vinyl seat cover to make it easier to get in and out of the car, and look for extra features like a swivel seat and wheel grips.
+Consider the following hacks to make driving easier and more comfortable.

 Your joints may be sore after a long flight or drive, so get moving by walking or performing any of these exercises that you can do anywhere.
 You may be walking a lot on your trip, so you should also give yourself some breaks and/or bring a mobility assisting tool, such as a cane, to help you stay active on your trip.